AliIbrahim996/SE2_guidline/README.md

 # Installation steps

-In this guideline you will have a full steps instructions about how to install the required tools for our course.
+In this guideline you will have a full steps instructions on how to install the required tools for our course.

 - [Installation steps](#installation-steps)
   - [XAMPP](#xampp)